Trivivium/devops-2k20/report/REPORT.md

 ## State of solution
-*TODO - current state of our system, results of static analysis and code quality assessment*
+*TODO - current state of our system, results of static analysis and code quality assessment, add security assessment too*

-## Choices
-*TODO - argue for the choice of technologies and decisions.
-We can use CHOICES.md here.*

-## Process' details
+## Development practices
 *TODO - how do we interact? how is the team organized?*